Causality-oriented robustness: exploiting general noise interventions: Our method DRIG

-and $\ell(x,y; b) := (y - b^\top x)^2$ is the squared loss.
-The risk $\cL_\gamma(b)$ is a sum of the squared loss in the reference environment and the weighted average difference in the squared losses between every environment $e \in \mathcal{E}$ and the reference environment, where the regularization parameter $\gamma$ controls how much the latter component is penalized.
-For $\gamma = 0$, our estimator yields the least squares solution on the reference environment, named the observational OLS, as it is often the observational setting; for $\gamma = 1$, our estimator coincides with the OLS solution on the pooled data, called the pooled OLS; for $\gamma\to\infty$, when $|\cE|=2$, we show in Supplementary~\ref{app:causal_dantzig} that our estimator converges to the causal Dantzig estimator \citep{Rothenhausler2017CausalDF} which is shown to recover the causal parameter under some conditions.
-To understand the intuition behind the DRIG formulation, we introduce the notion of gradient invariance. \begin{definition}[Gradient invariance] A regression parameter $b$ is said to satisfy the gradient invariance condition if $\sum_{e \in \mathcal{E}}\omega^e\nabla_{b}\mathbb{E}[\ell(X^e,Y^e;b)] =\nabla_{b}\mathbb{E}[\ell(X^{0},Y^{0};b)]$, that is the weighted average gradient of the loss function across the environments is the same as the gradient in the reference environment. \end{definition} In the limit of $\gamma \to \infty$ and under some mild conditions, we show in Theorem~\ref{thm:solution_infty} that the DRIG solution $b^\mathrm{opt}_\gamma$ satisfies the gradient invariance condition.
-We provide a thorough discussion on invariance in Supplementary~\ref{app:invariance}, including the gradient invariance and other existing notions such as invariance of the conditional distribution, the conditional mean, or the risk.
-We highlight that the gradient invariance can be fulfilled by the causal parameter under more general cases, especially with the presence of latent confounders and interventions on the response or the latent variables.
+The risk $\cL_\gamma(b)$ is the squared loss in the environment with the smallest loss summed with the weighted average difference in the squared losses between every environment $e \in \mathcal{E}$ and the environment with the smallest loss; the regularization parameter $\gamma$ controls how much the latter component is penalized.
+By definition, the regularization term is non-negative.
+For $\gamma = 0$, DRIG is OLS on the environment with the smallest loss, named the observational OLS, as it is the observational setting under Assumption~\ref{ass:strength}; for $\gamma = 1$, DRIG coincides with the OLS solution on the pooled data, called the pooled OLS; for $\gamma\to\infty$, when $|\cE|=2$, we show in Appendix~\ref{app:causal_dantzig} that DRIG converges to the causal Dantzig estimator \citep{Rothenhausler2017CausalDF} which recovers the causal parameter under some conditions.
+To understand the intuition behind DRIG, we introduce the notion of gradient invariance. \begin{definition}[Gradient invariance] A regression parameter $b$ is said to satisfy the gradient invariance condition if $\sum_{e \in \mathcal{E}}\omega^e\nabla_{b}\mathbb{E}[\ell(X^e,Y^e;b)] =\nabla_{b}\min_e\mathbb{E}[\ell(X^{e},Y^{e};b)]$ \footnote{Here, $\min_e\mathbb{E}[\ell(X^{e},Y^{e};b)]$ is almost everywhere differentiable.
+It is non-differentiable for $b$ where $\argmin_e\mathbb{E}[\ell(X^{e},Y^{e};b)]$ is not unique; then, one can use sub-differential of $\min_e\mathbb{E}[\ell(X^{e},Y^{e};b)]$ instead.}, that is the weighted average gradient of the loss function across the environments is the same as the gradient in the environment with the smallest loss. \end{definition} In the limit of $\gamma \to \infty$ and under some mild conditions, we show in Theorem~\ref{thm:solution_infty} that the DRIG solution $b^\mathrm{opt}_\gamma$ satisfies Definition~\ref{def:gi}.
+We provide a thorough discussion on invariance in Appendix~\ref{app:invariance}, including the gradient invariance and other existing notions such as invariance of the conditional distribution, the conditional mean, or the risk.
+We highlight that Definition~\ref{def:gi} can be fulfilled by the causal parameter under more general cases, especially with the presence of latent confounders and interventions on $Y$ or on the latent variables.

 In summary, by encouraging invariant gradients across the environments (to the extent controlled by the parameter $\gamma$), DRIG naturally interpolates between the ordinary least squares solution and the causal parameter.
 As we will discuss in Section~\ref{sec:robust}, the main benefit of the proposed DRIG estimator is robust prediction on test environments that are potentially far from the training environments, where the degree to which the test and training environments can differ is controlled by the parameter $\gamma$.